Imaging Blackness: Blaxploitation

 By creating the Blaxploitation genre, new representations of Black Power could be shown to audiences.
 Since the majority of African-American movie-viewers were adolescents, it was determined that horror and action movies sold best to these "ethnic" audiences.
-Between 1966 and 1975 around seventy Black action films were made either by Hollywood studios or first-time African-American production companies.
-These actions films varied in quality.
-They ranged from creative narratives to low-budget films.
-Since during the 1960s and 1970s African Americans first came to become the focus of mainstream entertainment, the creation of the Blaxploitation era formed a visual tradition to refute the stereotypical stigma of African Americans established from history.
-These films also revealed the limitations and lack of opportunities African Americans were given in society during the period following segregation.
+Between 1966 and 1975, around seventy Black action films were made either by Hollywood studios or first-time African-American production companies.
+These actions films varied in quality and ranged from creative narratives to low-budget films.
+Since during the 1960s and 1970s African Americans first came to become the focus of mainstream entertainment, the creation of the Blaxploitation era formed a visual tradition to refute the historical stigma that affected African Americans.
+These films also revealed the limitations and lack of opportunities African Americans were given in society during the post-segregation period.

 However, critics such as Clayton Riley from The New York Times argued that Blaxploitation films provided an overly simplistic view of African Americans, which could have had detrimental effects, potentially making African Americans more submissive to societal injustice.